 Fermentation is an ages-old method for food preservation and the suggestion has been that the bacteria produced in this process supports your gut bacteria.
 Common fermented foods are sauerkraut, kimchi, yoghurt and kefir.

 While more research is needed in this field, there is currently very little evidence that fermented foods are beneficial.
-However, some fermented foods are good for you in other ways, as they may contain fibre (which IS good for your gut) and help diversify your diet.
+However, fermented food like sauerkraut and kimchi are good for you in other ways, as they contain fibre (which IS good for your gut) and help diversify your diet.
 More on this below.

 Fermented vegetables, like kimchi and sauerkraut, are created by adding lactic acid and other bacteria to food.
 While the fibre in these vegetables will support your gut health, the bacteria from the fermentation process will most likely not.